Student Awards and Financial Aid

 Donald R. Sobey Award

-The Donald R. Sobey Bursary Program awards bursaries valued at $2,500 to students in financial need who are referred by a community agency and are interested in entering NSCC on a full-time basis.
+The Donald R. Sobey Award Program awards bursaries valued at $2,500 to students in financial need who are referred by a community agency and are interested in entering NSCC on a full-time basis.

-The Sponsor A Student Program combines financial support and on-the-job training opportunities for students.
+The Sponsor a Student Program combines financial support and safe, on-the-job training opportunities for students.

 Our campus-based Urgent Aid fund is available to current students who find themselves facing unanticipated financial challenges that may affect their ability to remain in school.
-To find out more about Urgent Aid, visit Connect (NSCC login required)
+To find out more about Urgent Aid, visit Connect (login required).

 External Student Awards

 There are many scholarships, bursaries and awards available outside of NSCC.
 Expand your search using some of the resources and links we have gathered.
-To find about more about External Awards, visit Connect (NSCC login required).
+You can view the listing of External Awards in the Awards Directory (by typing in External Awards in the Search function).

 Canadian Forces Personnel Assistance